Getting healthy: is it on your to do list this year?

 So, the next time you have an opportunity to choose between the stairs and an elevator or escalator; choose the stairs.

 Just start with one flight and build on that.
 If you work on the 15th floor of a building, get off the elevator on the 14th floor and walk the rest of the way.
-Same applies if you live in a multi-storey apartment building.
+Same applies if you live in a multi-story apartment building.

 Incidental exercise like this will make a big difference to your fitness over time and is a great way to work on getting healthy every day.